 Turmeric has been used in traditional Chinese medicine since ancient times and is known to improve circulation.

-According to research, the effects of turmeric on circulation are down to its active ingredient, curcumin.
-Curcumin helps to increase nitric oxide production (which dilates blood vessels) and reduces levels of inflammation and oxidative stress (an imbalance between harmful molecules and healthy antioxidants) in the body.
+According to research, turmeric’s effect on circulation is due to its active ingredient, curcumin.
+This helps increase nitric oxide production (which dilates blood vessels) and reduces inflammation and oxidative stress (an imbalance between harmful molecules and healthy antioxidants) in the body.

-In this study, taking 2,000mg of curcumin every day for 12 weeks resulted in a 37% increase in blood flow in the forearm and a 36% increase in upper arm blood flow.
+In this study, taking 2,000mg of curcumin every day for 12 weeks resulted in a 37% increase in blood flow in the forearm and a 36% increase in the upper arm.

 6. Walnuts